danielperez660/danielperez660.github.io/bypass.md

 *Figure 7: Strings output on Bypass.exe*
 <br>

-Once we ran the executable again and inputted the correct key we got the password for HTB!
+Once we ran the executable again and inputted the correct key we got the flag for HTB!

 Success!